Modern Slavery Statement

 We assess the effectiveness of the steps that we are taking to ensure that slavery and/or human trafficking is not taking place within our business or supply chain by:

-Our grievance and whistleblowing policies have been reviewed to ensure they are comprehensive.
-Employee wellbeing initiatives have been effectively introduced, incorporating partnerships with external support agencies.
-This provides ongoing support, and encouragement to employees, helping us to further protect them.
+Our grievance and whistleblowing policies have been reviewed in the last 12 months to ensure they are comprehensive.
+Employee wellbeing initiatives are encouraged, incorporating partnerships with external support agencies.
+This provides ongoing support to employees, helping us to further protect them.
 We continue to audit our suppliers, ensuring they have adequate measures in place to combat modern slavery.

 Last year, we received no reports from employees, the public, or law enforcement agencies to indicate that modern slavery practices have been identified in our business and/or our supply chain.